axibase/jabber-client/jabber-test-login/README.md

 ## Running the application

-Navigate to directory with extracted JAR file
+Download zip archive from the [link](https://github.com/axibase/jabber-test/releases/download/v1.0/jabber-test.zip).
+Extract archive contents to a new directory and navigate to it

 ```
+mkdir jabber-test
+unzip jabber-test.zip -d jabber-test
-cd path-to-jar
+cd jabber-test
 ```

-Run attached JAR file with command
+Run extracted jar file with command

 ```
 java -jar jabber-test-login.jar \